 How it works

-If you have a temporary resident permit that does not give you the right to work (visitors, students), you can apply for a change of status.
-This is usually easier than starting from scratch.
-Apply directly at your local préfecture (services des étrangers).
-The préfecture will forward your application to the DDTEFP, which will examine the regularity and conditions of your stay in France and your profile and employment situation in the sector you have qualifications for.
+If you have a temporary resident permit that does not give you the right to work (fulltime), you can apply for a change of status (for example from student to employee).
+Apply directly at your local préfecture (service des étrangers).

 Types of work permits

 Work permits (Autorisation de travail)have various forms.
 They may be issued as residency permits, giving the right to work in France or issued as a specific work permit (in this case accompanied by your passport and/or visa).
 Click here to download the application form for a French work permit.

 If you hold a permanent resident permit (carte de résident, CR) in France, you have the right to work in France.